 In February 2021, we published results at the CAR-TCR Summit Europe 2021, in collaboration with investigators at the Mayo Clinic, showing that loading CAR T cells with pelareorep vastly improved their persistence and efficacy in a murine solid tumor model in contrast to preclinical studies using intratumoral infection with the VSV oncolytic virus that weakened CAR T cells.
-In the second quarter of 2021, we initiated further collaboration activities to develop and evaluate pelareorep and CAR T cell combination therapy.
+In the third quarter of 2021, we continued with ongoing and initiated further collaboration activities to develop and evaluate pelareorep and CAR T cell combination therapy.